TheJolleyPirate/Systems-analysis-Assement-2/README.md

 download the web app
-put the webapp in the webapps folder in the tomcat folder start tomcat navigate to http://localhost:8080/SystemASS2/ in your browser (changinge 8080 to whatever port you are using)
+put the webapp in the webapps folder in the tomcat folder start tomcat navigate to http://localhost:8080/SystemASS2/ in your browser